MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 ## Q# source and host files

 `******` ADDITION NEEDED: picture and text describing the purpose/role of source files vs. host files.
 I think we have have this written somewhere, but a diagram would be nice too.

-Might be good to have this even before we get into the above section
+`*****` Add the below to the section on Q# file structure

 Minimally, a Q# source file consists of a *namespace declaration*, which creates a Q# namespace containing the definitions in the source file.
-The host file will then handle with the namespace accordingly, so that it can easily call the Q# operations and functions.
+The host file will then handle the namespace accordingly, so that it can easily call the Q# operations and functions.
 For example, if C# is the host language, a .NET namespace will be created containing the definitions, whereas if you are using Python, the `qsharp` package automatically creates Python modules from the Q# namespaces.

 Definitions from other Q# source files and libraries can be included using the `open` statement.